City of Arts and Culture

 The synthesis of history and contemporaneity

-The shadow element becomes a recurring motif that forms colorful patterns or a sort of frame, surrounding and organizing the images of the cultural program.
+The shadow element becomes a repeating sign that comes to compose colorful patterns or a kind of frame that frames the images of the cultural program, organizing them.

 Signage & wayfinding design: orientation hierarchies

-An urban area of over 500,000 square meters required orientation tools.
-Inarea created the map, all the totems, and on-site signage elements, following a hierarchy with a simple and orderly style to allow for the juxtaposition of the Arabic and Latin alphabets.
+An urban area of over 500 thousand square meters needed orientation tools.
+Inarea created the map, all totems, and on-site signage elements following a hierarchy with a simple, orderly style to allow for juxtaposition between the Arabic and Latin alphabets.